TheTechRun/TTR-KensingtonExpert/README.md

 ```
 ~/.scripts/TTR-KensingtonExpert/map-keys.sh
 ```
- Now and go through the prompts (pretty self-explanatory), name, and save your new mappings.
+ Now and go through the prompts (pretty self-explanatory) and save your new mappings.
 Your new configuration will be saved in the `saved-mappings` directory.

 ### 2. You can either:

-#### a): In terminal, run your new configuration script located in the `saved-mappings` directory.
+a): In terminal, run your new configuration script located in the `saved-mappings` directory.
 Example:
 ```
 bash ~/.scripts/TTR-KensingtonExpert/saved-mappings/righty.sh
 ```

-#### b).
+b).
 Launch via rofi script.
-This will list all of your configurations in the `saved-mappings` directory so that you can switch them on the fly.
+This will list all of our configurations in the `saved-mappings` directory so that you can switch them on the fly.
 Example:
 ```
 bash ~/.scripts/TTR-KensingtonExpert/launch.sh